Ver2307/COP-Estimation-Misspec/README.md

 # COP-Estimation-Misspec
-code used in the masters thesis
+R code used in the master thesis "Estimation of the Dependence Parameter in Bivariate Archimedean Copula Models Under Misspecification"